teamplify/teamplify-runner/README.md

 - `send_crash_reports` - possible values are `yes` and `no`, defaults to `yes`.
   When set to `yes` the system will automatically send application crash reports to the developer.
-We recommend keeping this option enabled as it helps us to detect bugs faster and faster ship fixes for them;
+We recommend keeping this option enabled as it helps us to detect bugs faster and ship fixes for them more quickly;

 `[web]`